-Activity Identified Initial Risk Control Measures Controlled Risk Rating

-Hazard Rating Raung

-L/M/H

-L/M/H

-Use of glue guns Burns Н Children should be supervised by a responsible adult at all times when М
+Activity Identified Initial Risk Control Measures Controlled Risk Rating Hazard Rating Rating I /M/H L/M/H Use of glue guns Burns L/M/H H Children should be supervised by a responsible adult at all times when using the glue guns.
+Explain to children how to use the glue guns.

-using

-the glue guns.

-Explain to children how to use the glue

-guns.

 Warn them that the ends are very hot.
 Use only cool melt glue guns.

-If burned hold under running water for

-ten

-minutes.

-Don't switch on the glue guns until

-after

-the safety briefing.
-In some schools, children wear safety

-goggles when using glue guns.

-Accidentally short Burns, smoke М Explain how to avoid short circuits.

-2 46, 66.16 Use only zinc chloride cells, not

-circuiting battery inhalation alkaline or

-re-chargeable ones as these can get

-very

-hot if short circuited.

-Use of scissors & Injury e.g. to М Make the children aware of the dangers.
+If burned hold under running water for ten minutes.
+Don't switch on the glue guns until after Μ the safety briefing.
+In some schools, children wear safety goggles when using glue guns.
+Accidentally short circuiting battery Burns, smoke inhalation Μ Explain how to avoid short circuits.
+Use only zinc chloride cells, not alkaline or re-chargeable ones as these can get very hot if short circuited.
+L Use of scissors & Sellotape dispensers Injury e.g. to fingers М Make the children aware of the dangers.
+Do not give out the scissors until after the L Looking directly at the sun Damage to eyes М safety briefing.
+Explain to the children why they must not look directly at the sun L Damaging eyes with rotating parts Bruising or damage to eyes М Explain to the children that they should not put rotating parts such as propellers or model fairground rides near their eyes.
+L Running extension leads along floor for glue guns Trip hazard М Avoid using extension leads if possible.
+Otherwise make sure extension leads are run where they cannot be tripped over.
+L Damaged extension leads or glue gun leads Electrocution hazard H PAT test electrical items regularly Conduct a visual check of all electrical items before session to ensure the leads are undamaged.
 L

-, , 3 Do not give out the scissors until after

-Sellotape dispensers fingers the

-safety briefing.

-Looking directly at the Damage to eyes М Explain to the children why they must not L

-sun Damage to eyes 11 look directly at the sun -

-5 Explain to the children that they should

-Damaging eyes with rotating parts Bruising or М not L

-rotating parts damage to eyes put rotating parts such as propellers or model fairground rides near their eyes.

-Running extension Trip hazard М Avoid using extension leads if possible.
-L

-.5 Otherwise make sure extension leads

-leads along floor for are

-glue guns run where they cannot be tripped over.

-Damaged extension Electrocution Н PAT test electrical items regularly L

-leads or glue gun hazard Conduct a visual check of all electrical

-loads items before session to ensure the leads

-leads are undamaged.

-[are unuamayeu.

-Teacher notes - referring to the relevant numbered slides in the Presentation
+Teacher notes - referring to the relevant numbered slides in the PowerPoint

-Presentation 1 - Pedestal Fan
+PowerPoint 1 - Pedestal Fan

-Fossil fuels and climate change

-• The graph shows how steeply carbon emissions are rising.
+Slide 4 Fossil fuels and climate change The graph shows how steeply carbon emissions are rising.
+Work safely

-- Don't cut yourself or burn your fingers. - Use cool melt glue guns to avoid serious burns. - Don't put the fan near your eye. - Don't look directly at the sun as you could damage your eyes.
+Sli ide 8 Don't cut yourself or burn your fingers.Use cool melt glue guns to avoid serious burns. • Don't put the fan near your eye.
+Don't look directly at the sun as you could damage your eyes.

-- Most of our energy comes from burning fossil fuels. - This causes climate change. - Sources of renewable energy include hydro-electric (water) power, wind and solar. - The solar panel needs to be at right angles to the sun's rays to get best performance. - Shadows are formed when the light is blocked by an opaque (i.e. not see-through) object. - The solar panel produces electricity when sunlight falls on it this electricity is used to turn the motor.
+What did you learn?
+Slide 19 Most of our energy comes from burning fossil fuels.
+This causes climate change.
+Sources of renewable energy include hydro-electric (water) power, wind and solar.
+The solar panel needs to be at right angles to the sun's rays to get best performance.
+Shadows are formed when the light is blocked by an opaque (i.e. not see-through) object.
+The solar panel produces electricity when sunlight falls on it - this electricity is used to turn the motor.
 The propeller mounted on the motor pushes the air to produce a breeze which makes you feel cool.

-Presentation 2 - Fairground Ride
+PowerPoint 2 - Fairground Ride

-- Don't cut yourself or burn your fingers. - Use cool melt glue guns to avoid serious burns. - Don't put your eye near the rotating fairground ride. - Don't spike yourself with the compasses. - Don't look directly at the sun as you could damage your eyes.
+Work safely Slide 6 Don't cut yourself or burn your fingers.
+Use cool melt glue guns to avoid serious burns.
+Don't put your eye near the rotating fairground ride.
+Don't spike yourself with the compasses.
+Don't look directly at the sun as you could damage your eyes.